gyanac/QuLab/content/news/202301DrDong Li/_index.md

 weight: 1

 # Section title
-title: "January 2023 Dr. Dong Li, an alumnus of our lab was selected in Tencent’s New Cornerstone Investigator Program"
+title: "January 2023 Dr. Dong Li, an alumnus of our lab was selected in Tencents New Cornerstone Investigator Program"

 # Section subtitle
 subtitle: